5 Homemade Facial Toners to Get Your Skin in Great Condition

 You should use a facial toner twice a day:

-- After you wash and rinse your face with cold water, but before you moisturize.
+- When you wake up: after you wash and rinse your face with cold water, but before you moisturize.

-It’s very important that you choose a natural toner that’s free of alcohol and other ingredients that are too aggressive for the skin.
-These compounds can alter your natural pH, allowing toxic substances to enter your skin through the pores, eventually causing your face to look the opposite of what you had hoped.
+It’s very important that you choose a natural toner, like the ones in today’s article, that’s free of alcohol and other ingredients that are too aggressive for the skin.

 We recommend reading: Homemade toner for reducing wrinkles